 Pedal past the braided streams of the North Saskatchewan River on your way to the Athabaska Glacier.
 Look out for moose grazing on the succulent water-plants in the Rampart Pond area.
 Relax beside the Weeping Wall of the Cirrus Mountain before you head up the challenging Big Bend and over the Sunwapta Pass.
 Continue to Sunwapta Falls Resort.

 Ride Distance: 98 km; 1,200 m gain.*

 Today you will encounter a variety of ecological niches on your way north.
 Cycle past an ancient forest (more than 700 years old) along the lower slopes of Mount Wilcox.
 Watch for mountain goats grazing on the precarious slopes of the Sunwapta Canyon gorge.
 Enjoy some time off your bike as you walk a short distance to the impressive Stanley Falls.
 In keeping with the rest of this tour, many magnificent viewpoints await your discovery—Mount Christie, Athabasca River and Whirlpool Valley.
 A short detour will take you to the thundering Athabasca Falls, set against the pink-purple cliffs of Mt.
 Kerkeslin.
 Arrive in Jasper — a burgeoning little town and the site of the earliest fur trade outpost in the central Rockies.
 Shopping opportunities abound.

 Take a little time to explore the town before beginning your voyage home or onward to your next adventure.

-*Distance and elevation gains may vary depending on hotels chosen for specific departure.
+*Distance and elevation gains may vary depending on hotels available/chosen for specific departure.